- How to Do a Keyword Search

 A. Yes, as long as you’ve filled out the first page in ARROW and clicked on “Save,” you can return to the same protocol later.
 Click on its title in your IACUC inbox to continue your application.

-Q. Can I cut and paste?A. Cutting and pasting from Word is a good way to enter chunks of information into ARROW that you might have already prepared.
-But please note that ARROW will not retain most formatting.
+Q. Can I cut and paste?A. Cutting and pasting from a text editor (e.g. Microsoft Word) is a good way to prepare and then enter long narrative descriptions into ARROW.
+However, ARROW will not retain most formatting, special tables, or rich text so please check pasted text carefully.

-Q. Can I copy answers from one protocol into a new protocol?A. Yes, here’s how:
+Q. Can I duplicate an existing protocol to use as a template for a new protocol?A. Yes, here’s how:

 Navigate to the protocol workspace of the protocol you want to copy.